Indianapolis Foundation

-The Indianapolis Foundation is a non-profit that works in supporting BIPOC entrepreneurship and representation in Indiana companies and politics.
-This includes both providing information to neighborhoods and schools, and supporting racial equity and equality in communities and workplaces.
+The Indianapolis Foundation is a non-profit that works in "supporting BIPOC entrepreneurship and representation in Indiana companies and politics".
+This includes providing information to neighborhoods and schools and supporting racial equity and equality in communities and workplaces.

 History

 It was started in 1915 by an Indianapolis attorney and the president of a company called the Fletcher Savings and Trust Company.
 The foundation was one of the first made, aside from one in Ohio in 1914.
 It was fully established in 1916, operating to support Indiana residents since then.

 In 2018, the organization shifted from supporting Indiana residents to supporting equity and antiracism among Indiana residents.
 The president at the time was Lorenzo Esters, who was the one to make this shift.
 In 2024, this was further shown through a 5-year plan called "The Equity Imperative 2030", to be put into place the year after.

 In 2025, Ahmed Young was named president/CEO of the Indianapolis Foundation.
 From this point, equity and social justice became the main point of focus for the Indianapolis Foundation.